fusion-jena/JenTab/services/Autocorrect/README.md

 # Autocorrect

-Util Service tries to solve the problem of miss-spelled words.
+Util Service tries to solve the problem of miss-spelled words based on the enabled modes in the [/config.py](/config.py).
 Runs at :5005

 ## Endpoints